CPA Exam Study Group Quick Facts

 5. Continue Studying on Your Own

-Again, the CPA exam study group shouldn’t be your personal tutor.
+Again, the CPA Exam study group shouldn’t be your personal tutor.
 Though you’re going to learn a lot in your group study sessions, they shouldn’t substitute for a personal studying regimen.
 Make sure you continue studying on your own in addition to going to group meetups.

 CPA Exam Study Group Activities